 You're ready for a career in healthcare, but maybe you want something a little different.
 If you love being there for people in vulnerable moments and taking care of others and encouraging them along the way, a career as a physical therapist assistant might be for you.

-We're pulling back the curtain on what it a Physical Therapist Assistant does on a regular basis.
+But what does a physical therapist assistant do?
+We're pulling back the curtain on what a physical therapist assistant does on a daily basis.
 Learn what you should expect from a career as a PTA along with the many benefits that come with the ability to change lives on a regular basis.

 Understanding the mechanics of the human body and how every muscle, bone and ligament interacts is the beginning of what you’ll learn as a PTA.
 After all, in order to help a patient get through what’s wrong, you must possess knowledge of what the human body goes through when everything is working right.

 You also need to understand how the body changes over the course of time or how it could differ between demographics.
 The best practice for helping a child or an elderly person might be different than the assistance you’ll need to offer a varsity athlete.

 2. Take Direction

 Your job as a PTA is to practice under the supervision of a physical therapist.
 The PT is responsible for the patient’s initial evaluation as well as occasional consultations to check on the patient’s progress, but providing the therapy itself?
 That’s largely going to be up to you.

 As a PTA, you need to be able to translate the physical therapist’s plan of care into a treatment plan.
 The PT relies on you to follow their plan in order to help the patient achieve their short and long term goals after their injury.